tsiruot137/MATH-Cruise137/README.md

 > **Pre & Post Exercise pattern**:
 > optional pre-exercise part + concise formal solution + optional post-exercise part.

-In note files, you are strongly recommended to follow the *pre & post exercise pattern*; while in insight files it does not matter since there we often take a more flexible writing style.
+In note files, you are strongly recommended to follow the **pre & post exercise pattern**; while in insight files it does not matter since there we often take a more flexible writing style.

 In insight files, it is not necessary to follow the pre-exercise and post-exercise pattern.

+### 8.11 Restatement of Definitions and Theorems
+Sometimes there is no time to formulate a decent insight file for the newly learned content (or I am just not capable for that extent of comprehension).
+In this case, it is encouraged to temporarily write down the knowledge in the note file, and then supplement the insight file whenever possible.

+In the insight file at that time, some, or most, of the definitions and theorems may have been proposed in the note file.
+Then we can just restate them wherever in need in the insight file, for the convenience and the coherence of the writing.

+This time of restatement can be assigned with new blocks (including new block IDs) in the insight file.
+But these blocks do not yield validity, instead, they are just copies of the original blocks in the previously written note file.
+And now that these new blocks are not to hold validity, especially for theorem blocks, they can be proposed without a rigorous proof.